waysidemapping/pinhead/README.md

 1. Cartography first
 2. 100% public domain

 Map icons need to be really small to support high visual density, so all of Pinhead icon's are intended to be legible at **15x15 pixels** minimum.
 This is much smaller than most other icon sets you'll find, but you can scale them up and they'll still look great.
-And since they're licensed **CC0**, you can use them anywhere for anything without restrictions.
+And since they're licensed **CC0**, you can use them anywhere for free without restrictions.

 ## Usage